-The overall New Zealand demand over the last three months to 16 Apr has been about the same as the same period in 2015, and about the 1% higher than the same period in 2016.
+The overall New Zealand demand over the last three months to 21 May has been about the same as the same period in 2015, and about 1% higher than the same period in 2016.

-North Island demand over the last three months to 16 Apr has been about 1% higher than the same period in 2015, and about the same as the same period in 2016.
+North Island demand over the last three months to 21 May has been about 1% lower than the same period in 2015, and about 2% higher than the same period in 2016.

-South Island demand over the last three months to 16 Apr has been about 1% lower than the same period in 2015, and about 2% higher than the same period in 2016.
+South Island demand over the last three months to 21 May has been about the same as the same period in 2015, and about the same as the same period in 2016.